What Is Infinity?

 Quick pitch: Big guns and heavy armour.
 Blast away any problem.
 Opponent’s will be envious of your aggressive technology (but you may be secretly envious of their stealthy options!)

 Yu Jing is Panoceania’s perpetual challenger.
 It is an Asian giant; the far East united under the banner of what was once China.
 Consequently, Yu Jing culture is vivid and heterogenous but also integrated.
 It is the second largest faction in the Human Sphere, supported by robust technological and industrial sectors.
 Yu Jing sets itself apart from the passing whims of the West and prides itself on possessing a foundation of rich cultural wealth, stretching back thousands of years.

 On the tabletop: Yu Jing is a remarkably varied faction, but leans towards aggression.
 It is best known for possessing the widest variety of heavy infantry (tough troops in powered suits of armour), supported by strong weapons and equipment.
 These troops are often remarkable gunfighters and can absorb a lot of enemy fire.
-However the faction also possesses more subtle options such as stealthy ninjas or camouflaged remotes.
-Yu Jing is also known for its fantastic close combat options.
+However the faction also possesses more subtle options, such as stealthy ninjas or camouflaged remotes, and notable close combat options.
 Another interesting facet of YJ is that they have access to many troops that give the player more moves in a turn than they would ordinarily get.